nikgalanop/edsger/src/design-choices.md

 ### Installation and Usage:
 1. Either install the latest prebuilt binaries from the repository [releases](https://github.com/nikgalanop/edsger/releases).
 2. Or build from source.
 In order to build from source, just execute the Makefile inside `path/to/edsger/src` by writing `make`.
 Both the compiler and the static library are made.
-The static library is located in `path/to/edsger/lib`, the compiler executable is located in `_build/default/bin/Main.ml`.
+The static library is located in `path/to/edsger/src/lib`, the compiler executable is located in `/path/to/edsger/src_build/default/bin/Main.ml`.
 It can either be copied from there and renamed or it can be executed via dune as following: `dune exec edsger filename.eds`.
-To provide compiler options, the user must add two dashes:
+In order to provide compiler options, the user must add two dashes, when executing the compiler via dune: `dune exec -- edsger [options] filename.eds`

-`dune exec -- edsger [options] filename.eds`
+⚠️ In both cases the user must `export EDS_LIB_PATH=/path/to/lib` to their environment, either by adding it in `~/.bashrc` and restarting the terminal session or just exporting the variable via the terminal (the latter stores the variable only for the current terminal session).

 ### Filenames:
 - The input file to the compiler, must have the extension `.eds`.